Magzzie/Green_Energy_Stocks_Analysis_VBA/README.md

-# Stock-analysis
+# Green_Energy_Stocks_Analysis_VBA
-This project will explore green energy stock performance by analyzing financial data using VBA.
+This project explores green energy stock performance by analyzing financial data using VBA.

 ## Background
 Green energy investments are trendy, especially as the world increasingly moves toward a clean energy future. <br>
 Many investors believe that as fossil fuels get used up, there will be more and more reliance on alternative energy production. <br>

 There are many forms of green energy to invest in, including hydroelectricity, wind energy, geothermal energy, and bioenergy.
-However, our clients are decided to invest all their money into DAQO New Energy Corporation, a company that makes silicon wafers for solar panels. <br>
+However, our clients wish to invest all their money into DAQO New Energy Corporation, a company that makes silicon wafers for solar panels. <br>

 Out of concern about diversifying their funds, they have requested an analysis of other green energy stocks in addition to DAQO's stock.